cubee-cb/linux-gaming-compat/DENT-FEDORA43.md

 - AMD Radeon RX 6600XT (8GB)
 - 32GB RAM (2x16GB, 3600Mhz, DDR4)
 - OS is on a SATA SSD.
-- Most games installed on a hard drive, some on an extra NVMe, a couple on the OS drive.
+- Most games installed on a hard drive, some on an NVMe, a couple on the OS drive.

 ### PC Software
 - Distro: Fedora 43 (upgraded from Fedora 41)